 - Tell them that everything will be fine

 Something as simple as saying, 'you'll be ok' can go a long way.
 It will give your friend the encouragement they need because they might not have heard that for a while.
 Don't promise anything overnight, but let them know they will get there eventually.

 - Help however YOU can

 It's important that you help them as much as you can but know when is the right time to pass it onto someone else.
-This could mean telling their family, your accommodation team or recommending they contact student services to get the support they really need.
+This could mean telling their family, your accommodation site team or recommending they contact Student Support Services at Sheffield Hallam to get the support they really need.

 Together we can all break the stigma around mental health!